 Here’s another quick-diet spanning 2 weeks done in 2016 when I was 42-years-old.
 Meat-based ketogenic diet and some fasting.

 I will eventually write and publish a book with in-depth explanations, approaches and step-for-step guides for most scenarios.
 However, until then, if you need help, guidance, or if you have questions, please join us at our uncensored community Ungovernable.se.
 It’s the only platform where I will answer questions and discuss these topics and just about anything actually.

-If you need personalized help and coaching, you can contact me on Messenger for availability.
+If you need personalized help and coaching, you can check my coaching page for availability.
 And if you’re a trainer, coach, dietician and want to leave the pseudo-science and learn how things actually work, I’m available for consultations.
-Again, hit me up on messenger.